keysmusician/periodic_table_of_harmony/README.md

 ## About the Website
 ![image](https://user-images.githubusercontent.com/74752740/130612698-b5a494ec-97c6-4bc2-a466-445bc9205791.png)

 The website features an interactive periodic table of harmony.
 The buttons centered above the bottom of the page provide selection and filtering options to help navigate the graph.
-The transparent nodes represent hemitonic scale types (scales types which contain contiguous half steps).
+The transparent nodes represent cohemitonic scale types (those which contain contiguous half steps).

 ### Navigation
 Click and drag anywhere except on a node to pan around the graph.
 Scroll to zoom.